Vineyards

 The territory

-About 20 hectares are dedicated to vineyards located on our estate in different positions.
+19 hectares are dedicated to vineyards located on our estate in different positions.
 The altitude varies from 300 to 410 meters above sea level.
-The soils are of diverse composition from clay to calcareous limestone and in some areas there are some outcrops of alberese, a particular type of limestone.
+The soils are of diverse composition from clay to sandstone and in some areas there are some outcrops of Galestro, a schistose, clay-based soil composed of metamorphic rock layers.
 The varieties of grapes grown on the estate are Sangiovese, Colorino, Merlot, Trebbiano Toscano and Malvasia Bianca.

 Badia a Corte

-The oldest vineyard is Badia a Corte.
-Extending for about one hectar, 350 meters above sea level, its soil is composed by a mixture of sand 31%, lime 34% and clay 35%.
-The grape grown here is the Sangiovese and the average age of the plants is around 30 years.
+The Badia a Corte vineyard extends for about 3,5 hectares, 350 meters above sea level, its soil is composed of a mixture of clay, loam and sand, rich in stones.
+The grape grown here is the Sangiovese and the average age of the plants is around 25 years.

 Casamaggio

-In front of the Badia a Corte lie the two hectares of the vineyard Casamaggio at an altitude of 320 meters above sea level; as in Badia a Corte the soil presents a mixture of sand 38%, lime 30% and clay 32%.
-Colorino and Sangiovese are grown here; the average age of the vineyards is about 25 years.
+In front of the Badia a Corte lie the 5000 sqm of the vineyard Casamaggio at an altitude of 330 meters above sea level; as in Badia a Corte, the soil presents a mixture of sand, loam and clay.
+Colorino grows here; the average age of the vineyard is about 20/25 years.

 Badiuzza

-The highest vineyard is Badiuzza of which its 4,5 hectares are entirely cultivated with Sangiovese grapes and represent an extension of Badia a Corte.
-It’s characterized by a soil with fewer stones compared to the more famous vineyard (sand 33%, limestone 30% clay 37%.
+The Badiuzza of which 4,5 hectares are entirely cultivated with Sangiovese grapes represents an extension of Badia a Corte.
+It’s characterized by soil with fewer stones compared to the more famous vineyard.

 Chiusurli

-Following on our path we find the vineyard called Chiusurli where the soil composition is more clay loam with more stones (sand 43% lime 26% clay 31%) in fact the perfect soil for the Merlot.
-It is 300 meters above sea level, and it extends for 2,5 hectares.
+Following on our path we find the vineyard called Chiusurli where the soil composition is more clayey- loamy rich in stones, which is the perfect soil for the Merlot.
+It is 320 meters above sea level, and it extends for 1,5 hectares.

 Merlaia

-The next vineyard we find is called Merlaia .
-300 meters above sea level, it extends for about 3 hectares cultivated partly with Trebbiano Toscano and Malvasia Bianca.
-Mostly composed of clay , the soil has a higher presence of stones (sand 28%, lime 29%, clay 43%.)
+The next vineyard we find is called Merlaia.
+300 meters above sea level, it extends for about 1,3 hectares cultivated partly with Trebbiano Toscano and Malvasia Bianca.
+Mostly composed of clay, the soil has a high presence of stones.

 Mulino a vento